elastic/ecs/README.md

 ## <a name="url"></a> URL fields

 URL fields provide a complete URL, with scheme, host, and path.
-The URL object can be reused in other prefixes, such as `host.url.*` for example.
-Keep the structure consistent whenever you use URL fields.

 | Field  | Description  | Level  | Type  | Example  |